bartbuurmancom/webbridge/README.md

 #   Welcome to sixteenpixels' WebBridge!

-WebBridge will allow you to communicate betweem your webserver and your Minecraft-server!
+WebBridge will allow you to communicate between your webserver and your Minecraft-server!

 You will be able to read a lot of information